-Faye often shares that belonging to the laughter club has been instrumental in helping her to keep going, enabling her to bring love and positivity into her life, also a light-heartedness, which was missing before she found us.
+Faye often shares that belonging to the laughter club has been instrumental in helping her to keep going, enabling her to bring love, positivity and light-heartedness into her life, which was missing before she found us.

-That day was a turning point in my life, and I was on a high, feeling uplifted and impressed by the vibrant energy in the room.
+The day I met Dr Kataria was a turning point in my life and I was on a high, feeling uplifted and impressed by the vibrant energy in the room.
 Straight away I trained to lead a community laughter club, which has since been an important focus in my life.

 The laughter club has in the last few years brought my husband, John, out of his shell.
 He has become a very bright spark to be around, as opposed to beforehand when he was an introvert and would not dream of speaking to a stranger.
 Nowadays he speaks to anybody, comfortably, without shame or embarrassment.